Helping millions of people navigate the world of technology.

 Click on the target location string

-Step 5: Then click on the Apply button.
+Step 5: Then, click on Apply.
 Windows will prompt you to provide administrator permission.
-Click on the Continue button.
+Click on Continue.

-Step 6: Click on the OK button to close the Properties window.
+Step 6: Click on OK to close the Properties window.

 close the Properties window

 Step 2: User Account Control will pop up.
-Click on the Yes button.
+Click on Yes.

 .